-To a certain extent, the risk of encountering a dangerous or deadly traffic accident is always present.
+To a certain extent, the risk of encountering a dangerous or deadly car accident is always present.
 No matter what day it is, some drivers will make the choice to get behind the wheel after drinking alcohol, taking drugs or not getting enough sleep.
-Others will take their eyes off the road to send a text, program their GPS or play with the stereo.
-Add in speeders, red light-runners and a whole host of other dangerous but common behaviors, and it begins to become clear why 1,200 people were killed and another 12,800 were seriously injured in New York motor vehicle accidents in 2010.
+Others will take their eyes off the road to send a text, program their GPS or play with the radio.
+Add in speeders, red light-runners and a whole host of other dangerous but common behaviors, and it begins to become clear why so many people are killed and seriously injured in motor vehicle accidents.

 Still, despite this omnipresent danger, there are clearly some times of year that are more dangerous than others.

 Not surprisingly, some of the most dangerous days are on holiday weekends, when people are more likely to be traveling, staying out late and drinking.
 According to data published by the American Safety Council, roads tend to be particularly dangerous around the Fourth of July, Christmas, New Year’s and Labor Day holidays.
 The ASC’s data shows that, on average, the following are the ten most deadly driving days: